 More than any other human event in the recent past, this pandemic has been researched and studied intensely.
 There will undoubtedly be both good and bad data around it, but if it can be translated into a life-saving asset, we’d win.

-This also asserts on the importance of data and its growing power in the field of technology.
-Data science has become a sought after career in today’s era of technology.
-If you want to learn data science, check out the Applied Data Science Program by MIT Professional Education.
+This also asserts the importance of data and its growing power in the field of technology.
+Data science has become a sought-after career in today’s era of technology.
+If you want to learn data science to make business decisions, check out the Applied Data Science Program by MIT Professional Education.
 Through this program, you will learn Data Science through live virtual sessions taught by award-winning MIT faculty, live mentorship from industry experts, and hands-on projects including 1 Capstone.
 Click here to download its brochure.0